 Regulation of binary options in the UK

-Binary options were previously regulated by the UK’s Gambling Commission.
+Prior to 3 January 2018, binary options were regulated by the UK’s Gambling Commission.
 If you want to make a complaint against a binary option firm relating to a bet made before 3 January 2018, you should register your complaint with the dispute resolution body of the firm.
 For more information, visit the Gambling Commission's website.

 Binary option scams

-UK consumers are being increasingly targeted by binary options investment scams, which commonly promise higher than average returns for bets that never occur and manipulate software to distort prices and payouts.
+UK consumers have been targeted by binary options investment scams, which commonly promise higher than average returns for bets that never occur and manipulate software to distort prices and payouts.
 They also commonly refuse to return client funds and break all contact with customers.